Find out why it could be a great idea to split large PST files and learn 3 smart ways of doing it.

 It is important to note that PST files come with an allowable maximum size depending on the version of your MS Outlook.
 For instance, the default PST file limit for 2010 and later versions of MS Outlook is 50GB.
 If you are operating Outlook 2007, the PST file size limit is 20GB.

 MS Outlook slows down considerably when the size of the PST file approaches the set limit.
 When this limit is reached, the mailbox becomes full and you cannot send or receive emails.
 At this point, the PST file is at risk of getting corrupted and become inaccessible.
 If you do not take urgent measures to salvage your mailbox data, you are likely to lose it.
-One way to achieve this is by splitting the PST file.
+One way to achieve this is to split PST file.

 Ways to Split Oversize PST Files